 Lucy has been a registered nurse since 2011.
 Lucy has previously worked in General Practice in Burwood.
 Lucy is interested in Diabetes Cycle of Care and Women’s Health.
 In her spare time she enjoys listening to classic music and mountain biking.

 Our Practice Administration Staff

-Bonnie is a full time receptionist at Glebe Medical Centre.
+Bonnie works on a full time basis as Practice Manager at Glebe Medical Centre.
 In her free time, Bonnie enjoys yoga, reading, and spending time with her dogs.
-She is studying nursing at UTS.
+She is studying nursing part-time at UTS.

 Brittany Wilson – Receptionist

-Brittany is our newest full-time receptionist at Glebe Medical Centre.
+Brittany is one of our full-time receptionists at Glebe Medical Centre.
 Brittany has completed a Certificate III in Pathology and Medical Administration.

 Henry Amey – Receptionist

 Henry is studying a Bachelor of Arts full time at the University of Sydney while working part-time as a receptionist at Glebe Medical Centre.
 He is also a technical assistant at RPA’s Respiratory and Sleep Medicine Unit.